Capillarity in Stationary Random Granular Media: Distribution-Aware Screening and Quantitative Supercell Sizing: Conclusions

 \section{Conclusions}

-We presented a practical, distribution-aware recipe for choosing the size of a periodic supercell when simulating capillarity in stationary random, polydisperse granular media.
-The microstructure enters through standard two-point statistics of the phase indicator (covariance and spectrum); a single number—the integral range—captures the correlation volume and explains the familiar $1/V$ decay of sampling variance.
-On the physics side, we pose capillarity as a screened (modified Helmholtz) periodic cell problem with phase-dependent transport, whose first-order homogenization yields an apparent conductivity, an apparent screening, and a macroscopic decay length.
+We have developed a quantitative, distribution-aware recipe for choosing the size of periodic supercells when simulating capillarity in stationary random, polydisperse granular media.
+The microstructure enters only through standard two-point statistics of the phase indicator, summarized by an integral range $A$ that controls the familiar $1/V$ decay of sampling variance.
+Capillarity is modeled via a screened (modified Helmholtz) cell problem with phase-dependent transport, whose first-order homogenization yields an apparent conductivity $K_{\rm app}$, apparent screening $\beta_{\rm app}$, and decay length $\lambda_{\rm app}$.

-The key physical message is simple: screening acts like a spatial low-pass filter.
-Long wavelengths (low $k$) dominate the response, while sub–capillary-length details are attenuated.
-This motivates two distribution-aware descriptors—a capillarity-weighted volume fraction and a screened analogue of the integral range—that reduce to the classical quantities when screening is weak and fold the size distribution directly into precision estimates.
+Screening acts as a spatial low-pass filter: long wavelengths dominate the response, while sub–capillary-length structure is attenuated.
+This motivates a capillarity-weighted volume fraction $\phi_\lambda$ and a screened analogue of the integral range $A_\lambda$, which reduce to the classical $(\phi,A)$ for weak screening but directly encode the size distribution when small features are downweighted.
+Thus classical RVE theory is recovered for unscreened observables (volume fraction, conductivity) with variance $\mathrm{Var}[P(Y)]\approx (C_P A)/V$, while for screened capillarity the same structure holds with an explicit physics-based prefactor $C_P^{\rm cap}$ and with $\lambda_{\rm app}$ entering the length criterion.

+Numerical experiments on a Boolean-sphere medium confirm that the variance of $\beta_{\rm app}(Y)$ follows $\mathrm{Var}[\beta_{\rm app}(Y)]\approx (C_{P}^{\rm cap}A)/V$ with fitted exponent close to unity, that the low-wavenumber requirement $k_{\min}\ll k_c$ is directly visible in the spectral density $\widehat C(k)$, and that the geometric safeguard $L\gtrsim c_a a_{\max}$ is needed to eliminate self-interaction of the largest grains.
+A separate timing study shows that the cost is dominated by microstructure generation and FFT-based spectral analysis, while evaluating $\beta_{\rm app}$ from the volume fraction is essentially negligible; this reinforces the need to use the smallest supercell compatible with the variance, spectral, and geometric criteria.